witheve/docs/src/handbook/blocks.md

   [#div text: name]
 ```

-A black with only a commit phase
+A block with only a commit action

 ```eve
 commit